WELCOME TO

 several inquiries as to when one or another seedling would be introduced,

-we thought that there was enough stock of RED HOT EMBERS to register
+we thought that there was enough stock of RED HOT

-the Tompkins’ registrations (see AHS site for information) of
+In its background are the Tompkins’ registrations (see AHS

-‘Poinsiana Regal’, ‘Around Sunrise’,
+site for information) of ‘Poinsiana Regal’, ‘Around

-‘Blenheim Royal’ and ‘Orange Piecrust’ among
+Sunrise’, ‘Blenheim Royal’ and ‘Orange

-others.
+Piecrust’ among others.

 Early

-season blooms are sometimes more flaring in nature, but the basic form of RED
+season blooms are sometimes more flaring in nature, but the basic form of RED HOT EMBERS is pleasingly round with

-expression, however, is the great strength of this daylily.
-With a backdrop of molten lava or
+are nicely ruffled.
+The COLOR expression, however, is the great strength of

-red ember hues, the center of the bloom exhibits an intense red that bleeds
+of molten lava or red ember hues, the center of the bloom exhibits an

-out into the fiery base color.
+intense red that bleeds out into the fiery base color.
+Additionally, there is usually a

-Additionally, there is usually a very fine line of red around both
+very fine line of red around both petals and sepals.
+Color expression is not affected by

-It is consistently HOT, INTENSE, BRIGHT, CLEAN.
-The picture tells the story.
+INTENSE, BRIGHT, CLEAN.
+The

 Growth

 rate is average with a compact clump form producing numerous scapes.
-A total dormant, RED HOT EMBERS
+A total

-is rock hardy here.
-As a parent
+hardy here.
+As a parent she has

-webbed/marbled blends of black-red.
+blends of black-red.

 RED